CCALI/a2jdat/README.md

 2.)
-Install node through volta after installation of nvm, type the following commands in the terminal to install the required node version
+Install node through volta navigate to the root folder of the DAT (contains `a2jdat` folder) and type the following commands in the terminal to install the required node version

 ```
-volta install node
+volta install node@16.13
 ```

+check that the install was successful by typing

+`node -v`

+which should produce the version number of node we installed, `16.13.1`

-Which should automatically download the right version as it is pinned in `package.json` Or
+navigate to the a2jdat subdiectory and check the node version in volta Which should automatically download the right version as it is pinned in `package.json` by running
 ```
-volta install node@16.13.1
+volta list
 ```